dominiksta/mvui/packages/docs/content/docs/components/05-styling.md

 import { Component, rx, h, style } from "@mvuijs/core";

 @Component.register
-export default class CounterComponent extends Component {
+export default class MyComponent extends Component {
   // By default, you should use this syntax, because it is by far the most
   // optimized - and arguably the most readable, but that is a matter of taste. static styles = style.sheet({